Christian M. 8 min read

 The issue arises when the countries receiving it can’t effectively recover the plastic waste, potentially causing dire environmental issues.
 This is not a major issue in the EU but in other jurisdictions.

-For example, there is extensive journalistic evidence (e.g., Bloomberg, BBC, Greenpeace) showing how a portion of the exported plastic wastes from the UK are illegally dumped or burnt in open files in Turkey, causing extensive damage to the environment and humans, usually immigrants and refugees living in precarious conditions.
+For example, there is extensive journalistic evidence (e.g., Bloomberg, BBC, Greenpeace) showing how a portion of the exported plastic wastes from the UK are illegally dumped or burnt in open fires in Turkey, causing extensive damage to the environment and humans, usually immigrants and refugees living in precarious conditions.

 Refuse-Derived Fuel (RDF)